stepanovcodes/video-pocker/docs/planning.md

 ## Game Choice - Video Poker (Jacks or Better)

+The history of Video Poker can be traced back to the early 1970s, making it one of the relatively newer casino games compared to traditional card games like poker.
+The game's origins are intertwined with the development of computer technology and the rise of the video slot machine.

+Video Poker gained popularity quickly, as it provided a combination of elements from slot machines and traditional poker.
+Players found it appealing due to the convenience of playing alone, with no need for interaction with other players or dealers.

+### The game content includes the following elements:

+1. __Cards:__ The game uses a standard deck of 52 playing cards, excluding jokers.
+The cards are ranked from 2 to Ace, and each card has a suit (hearts, diamonds, clubs, spades).

+2. __Hand Rankings:__ The hand rankings in Jacks or Better follow standard poker hand values, with a pair of Jacks or higher being the minimum qualifying hand to win.

+3. __User Interface:__ The game is presented with a graphical user interface (GUI) that displays the player's hand, the paytable, betting options, and game controls.

+4. __Paytable:__ The paytable lists the payouts for different winning hands.
+It includes combinations such as Jacks or Better, Two Pair, Three of a Kind, Straight, Flush, Full House, Four of a Kind, Straight Flush, and Royal Flush.

+5. __Bet Options:__ Players can choose the coin value and the number of coins they want to bet per hand.

+6. __Deal:__ The game begins with the player being dealt five cards.
+The player can choose which cards to hold and which to discard.

+7. __Draw:__ After selecting the cards to keep, the player clicks the "Draw" button to replace the discarded cards with new ones.

+8. __Win Determination:__ The final hand is then evaluated, and the player is paid out according to the paytable if they have a qualifying hand.

+9. __Winning Hands:__ The game's main objective is to achieve a winning hand based on the paytable.
+The lowest qualifying hand is a pair of Jacks or better, which yields a payout.

+10. __Replay:__ Players have the option to play again after the current round is completed.

 ## A wireframe of your "main" game screen.
 ![Video Poker Wireframe](../assets/Video%20Poker%20Wireframe1.png)